Peter Scratchley: Biography

-Scratchley was born in Paris, thirteenth child of Dr James Scratchley, Royal Artillery, and his wife Maria, née Roberts.
-He was educated in Paris and at the Woolwich academy and then began a career as an Officer of Engineers in the British Army.
+Scratchley was born in Paris, the thirteenth child of Dr James Scratchley, who was a soldier in the Royal Artillery, and his wife Maria, née Roberts.
+He was educated in Paris and attended the Royal Military Academy at Woolwich.
+After graduating he began his career as an Officer in the Royal Engineers.
 Scratchley served in the Crimea and Indian Mutiny and in October 1859 was made a captain.
 He then had several tours of duty in the Australian colonies advising on defence.
 In 1860 he was sent to Victoria to plan a system of defence for that colony, but after working on this for over three years his plan was not adopted as a whole.
 Scratchley had, however, constructed batteries around the coast of Port Phillip by expending a comparatively small sum.

 Following the withdrawal in 1870 of British garrison troops from Australia, Major General Sir William Jervois and then Lieutenant Colonel Scratchley were commissioned by a group of colonies to advise on defence matters.
 They inspected each colony's defences and produced the Jervois-Scratchley reports of 1877.
 Not surprisingly given their engineering backgrounds and the fear in the colonies of potential enemy fleets, the reports emphasised fortifications against naval attack.
 The Jervois-Scratchley reports formed the basis of defence planning in Australia and New Zealand for the next 30 years.

 Among his achievements in Australia were: